 Students from all 50 states are eligible to apply to our online programs.
 As a SARA state approved institution, Montclair State University offers distance education programs to students in the 47 SARA member states and is not subject to approval or exempt in the non-SARA states of California and Massachusetts.
 For more information, please visit NC-SARA.

-We are now accepting applications for Spring 2021 for the Online Programs.
+We are now accepting applications for Fall 2021 for the Online Programs.

 - Fee (waived)

 - Online Application

 - Official transcripts (BA/ BS)